-- > Immediately bring the matter to the attention of the site supervisor. - If the problem cannot be corrected by the site supervisor, it will be directed to the safety compliance manager. - Work safely by following all safety and health policies and procedures, as well as your supervisor's instructions. - Report all accidents, injuries, bloodborne pathogen (BBP) exposures, and near misses, and cooperate with your supervisor in an accident investigation. - > Maintain all work areas in a neat and orderly condition. - > Keep floor space cleared to prevent slips, trips, and falls. - > Keep all work areas free of rags, paper, junk, trash, etc. - Follow cleaning, sanitizing, and disinfecting practices according to the Safety and Sanitation Procedures. - Cooperate with other employees in keeping work areas clean. - Maintain a high level of personal cleanliness.
+- ➤ Immediately bring the matter to the attention of the supervisor. - ➤ If the problem cannot be corrected by the supervisor, it will be directed to the Safety Resource Officer. - Work safely by following all safety and health policies and procedures, as well as your supervisor's instructions. - Report all accidents, injuries, blood-borne pathogen (BBP) exposures, and near misses, and cooperate with your supervisor in an accident investigation. - Maintain all work areas in a neat and orderly condition. - Keep floor space cleared to prevent slips, trips, and falls. - Keep all work areas free of rags, paper, junk, trash, etc. - Follow cleaning, sanitizing, and disinfecting practices according to the Safety and Sanitation Procedures. - Cooperate with other employees in keeping work areas clean.

-Employee Fire Prevention Responsibilities:
+Employee Fire Prevention

+Responsibilities:

-- > Keep all areas free of accumulations of combustible materials. - Keep all fire exits clear. - Remember that no smoking or vaping is allowed on any SOCFC property. - Report all fire hazards immediately to your supervisor. - > Become familiar with all forms of firefighting equipment and their location at your worksite. - Report any fire or the use of any fire equipment without delay.
+- Keep all areas free of accumulations of combustible materials. - > Keep all fire exits clear.. - > Report all fire hazards immediately to your supervisor. - > Become familiar with all forms of firefighting equipment and their location at your worksite. - Report any fire or the use of any fire equipment without delay.